FrankensteinVariorum/fv-collation/collateXPrep/Readme_SGA_CollationPrep.md

 * Output directory: `msColl-fullFlat`

 ### D. Chunking
-The six flattened files are now "chunked" according to 33 common alignment positions between all editions of the novel.
-Not every witness is present from the S-GA files.
+The six files in `msColl-fullFlat` are now "chunked" according to 33 common alignment positions between all editions of the novel.

+Not every witness is present from the S-GA files, as we demonstrated in the figure above: S-GA has no material representing the first six collation units, and begins at collation unit 7.
 All witnesses must be present at all points for the computer-automated collation process to run.
 Where witness chunks are missing in S-GA, we have prepared empty "dummy" files required for the collation process.

 1.